HenilShrimali/HenilShrimali/README.md

 ##  About Me

-I'm a passionate developer who loves building scalable web apps, experimenting with AI, and creating useful tools for developers.
+I'm a passionate developer who loves building scalable web apps, experimenting with AI, and creating useful tools.

 I believe in **learning by building** and sharing knowledge with the community.